 speak about her research—as a former stand-up comic, she can’t help but do so humorously—to

-many academic institutions including Emerson College, Yale University, Hampshire College,
+many academic institutions including Aarhus University in Denmark, UCLA, Hampshire

-Drexel University, Concordia University, Young Harris College, UCLA, St. Norbert’s
+College, Drexel University, Concordia University, Young Harris College, Columbia College,

-College and ugh, you get the point.
-She’s had a lot of fun talking with a lot of other
+St. Norbert’s College and ugh, you get the point.
+She gets her jollies talking with

-Subscribing to the credo that teaching and research are symbiotic, Beck teaches courses fueled by her own scholarship like: Disorderly Women; Intro to American Studies: A Humorous (Dis)Course; or Post-Apocalyptic Film and Literature.
-Other course topics include: American foodways, human dilemmas, contemporary American cultures, critical whiteness, diversity and identity, U.S. comedic cultural forms, and Black feminisms.
+Subscribing to the credo that teaching and research are symbiotic, Beck teaches courses fueled by her own scholarship like: Disorderly Women; A Humorous (Dis)Course; Black Feminist Thoughts, and Post-Apocalyptic Film and Literature.
+Other course topics include: American foodways, human dilemmas, contemporary American cultures, critical whiteness, and diversity in the United States.
 She was recognized for excellence in teaching at OSU when she was nominated for a graduate teaching award in 2004 and again at UMD when the Center for Teaching Excellence named her a Graduate Teaching Fellow (2009-10).
 Skidmore seniors (Class of 2013) invited Beck to be their faculty commencement speaker where she went off-script and talked about Jerusalem fartichokes #noregrets.

 If you just cannot get enough of this lady, you can check out her website here where you will find editorials, links to her scholarship, course descriptions and information, etc.